alimoeeny/alimoeeny.github.io/_posts/posts/2015-05-25-what-is-it-with-car-manufacturers.markdown

 title: "What Is It With Car Manufacturers?"
 modified:
 categories: posts
-excerpt: "I am not talking about car deals"
+excerpt: "I am not talking about car dealers"
 tags: []
 image:
   feature: